bizz84/starter_architecture_flutter_firebase/README.md

 Services are **pure**, functional components that don't hold any state.

-Services serve as an abstraction from external data sources, and provide domain-specific APIs to the rest of the app (more on this below).
+Services serve as an **abstraction** from external data sources, and provide domain-specific APIs to the rest of the app (more on this below).

-Because service APIs return **strongly-typed**, **immutable**, **domain-specific** model objects, the rest of the app no longer manipulates the raw data from the outside world (e.g. Firestore documents represented as key-value pairs).
+Because service APIs return **strongly-typed**, **immutable**, **domain-specific** model objects, the rest of the app doesn't directly manipulate the raw data from the outside world (e.g. Firestore documents represented as key-value pairs).

 As a bonus, breaking changes in external packages are easier to deal with, because they only affect the corresponding service classes.